aidan-gibson/puppeteer_rt/README.md

 resolve when mult correct

-look thru "TODO"s in the code
+look thru "TODO"s in the code, check ALL comments as well

 document everything clearly, go thru warnings etc, leave clear instructions on how to run for future CUS staff